 For example, if you own a Mexican-themed restaurant would a basic Happy Hour really improve your business or set you apart from your competitors?
 Nothing would enhance your business except for slightly cheaper drinks.

 Instead, why not host a promotion with works with your brand.
 Hosting a weekly 'Margarita-special' or a '2-4-1 Taco Thursday' night can both illustrate your brand and the quality of your business.
 Be innovative, be different.
+Then, be sure you are share these promotion on all social channels at the right times.

 3) Customer Service Is Key